 W - Worry

 What are you worried about?
 Consider the assumptions, expectations, and believability of yourself and others.
+What is different about this project from easy projects?
+What would be helpful for our team to know so we can save time or execute more smoothly?

 It's Alive and Always Changing!